 St Peter and St Paul Catholic Voluntary Academy offers a broad and balanced curriculum, with clear progression routes for students of all abilities through Key Stages 3 to 5.
 Our curriculum continually evolves in order to meet the needs of individuals and groups of students as they progress through the academy.

-Our Key Stage 3 refers to Years, 7, 8 and 9 where students follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, French, Art, Design and Technology, ICT, Performing Arts and Physical Education.
+Our Key Stage 3 refers to Years, 7, 8 and 9 where students follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, Spanish, Art, Design and Technology, ICT, Performing Arts and Physical Education.
 Students are taught in ability groups with support for those with Special Needs.
-In Year 8 a second modern foreign language, Spanish, is introduced to most students.
+In Year 8 a second modern foreign language, French, is introduced to most students.
 The curriculum at Key Stage 3 ensures our students have the experience and knowledge to follow a variety of combinations of courses at Key Stage 4, including access to the English Baccalaureate (EBacc)

-At the end of KS3, students will start their KS4 studies: this will be at the beginning of Year 9 (introduced for September 2016).
+At the end of KS3, students will start their KS4 studies: this will be at the beginning of Year 9 (introduced September 2016).
 All students receive a carefully structured guidance programme to ensure they are able to make an informed choice for their Key Stage 4 options.
 The guidance includes:

 - detailed curriculum booklet that outlines KS4 course content

-- curriculum evenings to meet senior staff and Department Heads
+- curriculum evenings to meet senior staff and Subject Leaders

-- individual interviews with key staff to discuss career options and suitable subjects
+- opportunity for individual interviews with key staff to discuss career options and suitable subjects

 At KS4, the curriculum has been devised to provide a flexible programme which supports the varying talents and aspirations of our students.
 Our aim is to ensure our students at the end of Year 11 have a firm educational foundation for their future career or further study.